MahaaAlassaf/Movie_Analyzer/README.md

 ## 6. Conclusion

 The MovieAnalyzer project aims to aid individuals in making informed decisions about movie quality based on reviews.
-Leveraging SA and NLP techniques in R, our model accurately predicts sentiment with an accuracy of 0.88.
-Future research could delve into finer-grained SA and domain adaptation techniques to enhance model accuracy across diverse movie datasets.
-Additionally, exploring alternative approaches such as Naive Bayes, Support Vector Machines, or Transformer-based Models could offer further insights and improvements.
+Leveraging SA and NLP techniques in R, The model result
+- **Accuracy:** 88%
+- **Recall:** 90%
+- **F-score:** 88%